You will notice member-led, member-only forums that complement our excellent program of conversation leader, speaker focused events.

 Connect and engage – interest groups are a wonderful way to spend more time getting to know others around the table.
 Melbourne Forum is often regarded as a community of members who come together because they are keen to engage for a better civil society.
 As one member explained, an interest group is “… as good a connection to the other members present as I have got from any Melbourne Forum event I have been to.”

 You can be part of a series or attend single events as they come along.
-Some will be on Zoom, some will be at the Kelvin Club, some will be experiences such as the On Country study tour.
+Some will be on Zoom, some will be at the Kelvin Club, some will be experiences such as a study tour.

 We look forward to warmly welcoming you to an interest group soon.